 Good men are attracted to Freemasonry in their search for enlightenment and to become better men.
-Masons believe in a Supreme Being, religious tolerance, freedom and equality.
+Masons believe in a God, religious tolerance, freedom and equality.
 We teach and practice temperance, fortitude, prudence and justice.
 We express our brotherly love and respect for each other and practice charity.
 Masonic charity extends not just to members of our Fraternity and their families, but to all mankind.
 We take seriously our duties to our God, our country, our neighbors, and our Fraternity.
 The charity of Masons and appendant groups composed of Masons is well-known worldwide.
-Additional information can be found here.

 Freemasons are great supporters of young people, recognizing the rare and precious opportunity given to responsible adults to attempt to lead, guide, and mentor them in paths of good citizenship.
 This Grand Lodge and Masonic Lodges in Virginia and elsewhere give vast numbers of scholarships to deserving students.
 There are also character-building and leadership organizations for young people that are sponsored and supported by Masons.
 We hope to assist and support these young people in ways that will benefit everyone’s future.